n1vux/articles/Geodetic/RTK-experiments.md

 # Credits and ©

 - Composite work © 2022 William D Ricker .
+Licensed [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) or later
 - WPA Map is Public Domain, thanks to DigitalMaine for scanning and sharing.
 - Thanks to Greg T N1DAM for pungent commentary.
 - OpenStreetMap maps are "© OpenStreetMap contributors" used under their guidelines; the data is available under the Open Database License.